Tractable Lineages on Treelike Instances: Limits and Extensions: Connection to Safe Queries

-\mysec{Connection to Safe Queries}{sec:safe} We conclude this paper by connecting our results to \emph{query-based} tractability conditions.
+We conclude this paper by connecting our results to \emph{query-based} tractability conditions.
 More specifically, we focus on UCQs that have polynomial OBDD representations of their lineage: by the results of~\cite{jha2013knowledge}, those are the \emph{inversion-free UCQs}.
 We will show that the tractability of such queries can be explained by our \emph{data-based} tractability conditions: more precisely, for any inversion-free UCQ, there is a lineage-preserving rewriting of input instances to instances that have constant \emph{tree-depth}~\cite{nesetril2012bounded}, and hence (by Lemma~11 of~\cite{bodlaender1995approximating}) have constant pathwidth and treewidth.
 The definition of \emph{tree-depth} is as follows:

 \begin{definition} An \emph{elimination forest} for an (undirected) graph $G$ is a forest $F$ on the vertices of~$G$ such that, for any edge $\{x, y\}$ of $G$, one of $x$ and $y$ is a descendant of the other in~$F$.
 The \emph{tree-depth} of~$G$ is the minimal height of an elimination forest of~$G$.
 The \emph{tree-depth} of an instance $I$ is that of its Gaifman graph. \end{definition}